Bidyut2022/Assessli-Contact-Page/README.md

 ### Available Scripts

+First you have to run,

+npm i or npm install

-First you have to run ### npm i to install all the required modules in the project directory, then you can run:
+to install all the required modules in the project directory, then you can run:

 #### npm run dev